IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 62. From the list of subdirectories along the top of the screen, drill down into the **Edge Gateways** panel as shown.

 63. The panel will summarize all of the Edge Gateways currently deployed on the VMware Shared platform, including the one we just created (```edge-dal10-67c6f68e```).
-Click the **Name** of that Edge Gateway (your name may differ from the example shown) to expand additional details on it.
+Click the **Name** of that Edge Gateway (your name may differ from the example shown) to expand additional details about it.

 ![](_attachments/shared-managing-31.png)